jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 Structure  (  Structure  )    1  -->  n    Relation  (  Relations  )
 ```

-The parser will translate it to the same data as in the previous layer.
+The parser might translate it to the same data as in the previous layer.
 But in this layer more features are added, because it is so much easier to add more features using this custom text code.
 So here it is, where all the extra features are added, that were left out in the layers before.
 It is in this layer, that you can really see that the Encircle is being programmed within itself.
 And this is where it gets so much easier to program more features.
 The two g’s in the term pgg-layer stand for *generic* in the fact that the engine is still built on top of non-parsed Encircle objects, with non-parsed Encircle objects as reflective data.

 ### The ggg-Layer Not Required